mirhagk/personalsite/webserver/webserver/Content/blog/Purity In Haskell is a lie.md

 }
 ~~~

-So know that safety has gone away.
-Of course you should never write code like the above, but there's nothing preventing you from doing it, it just makes it a bit more difficult, in the hopes you **won't** do it.
+So that safety goes away for evil users.
+Of course you should never write code like the above, but there's nothing fundamentally preventing you from doing it, it just makes it a bit more difficult, in the hopes you **won't** do it.

 It's the same in haskell, except they already provide the function for you, `unsafePerformIO`.
 Clearly you should never use that function, it even has "unsafe" in it's name.
 But does it really stop me from writing?